Choice of Birthplace

 Most people have no idea midwives bring SOOOOO MUCH medical equipment and medications to your home to help you safely deliver your baby.
 It’s true!!
 We carry a mini hospital in our cars 24 hours a day when we are on-call.
 We essentially carry equipment and medications you would find at a level one birthing unit such as Woodstock Hospital.
 Our equipment allows us to monitor and assess your baby during labour, birth and postpartum, and respond to any emergencies in the event they arise.

-Your midwife will provide you with a “Birth Box” at approximately 36 weeks gestation, and a medication to keep in your fridge.
-Your birth box will have mainly disposable items that will help us to contain “mess” and clean up, as well as some items for you and your baby.
+Your midwife will provide you with a “Birth Box” at approximately 36 weeks gestation.
+Your birth box will have mainly disposable items that will help us to contain “mess” and clean up, as well as some items for you and your baby and a birthing kit for your midwives to use.
 The box will be sealed with tape to make sure everything stays clean.
 Please do not open the box and store it safely away from little ones and pets.

 This short video will describe the equipment and medications that your midwife will bring to your home.